arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ## Modbus TCP & PLC IDE

-In this tutorial, we will guide you through setting up two Portenta Machine Control devices with Modbus TCP using the Arduino PLC IDE.
+This tutorial will guide you through setting up two Portenta Machine Control devices with Modbus TCP using the Arduino PLC IDE.
 To achieve a successful protocol deployment, it is essential to understand the overall implementation procedure.

 The following diagram visualizes how Portenta Machine Control is configured and deployed with Modbus TCP: